Cloud and Web Programming in Visual C++

 Windows Azure Mobile Services

-Provides native APIs that you can use in Windows Store apps or Windows desktop apps to connect to Windows Azure Mobile Services.
+Provides native APIs that you can use in Universal Windows Platform (UWP) apps or Windows desktop apps to connect to Windows Azure Mobile Services.
 Although most of the examples on the website are in C#, you can also use C++.
 For more information, see Quickstart: Adding a mobile service using C++.